 What is the ABP?

 The ABP provides funding and support for Columbia and Barnard students who tackle community challenges around the world, across the country, or in our own backyards!

-Currently, the ABP is supporting nine academic-break (spring and summer) civic engagement projects in communities from Jordan to Antiga to Louisiana and beyond.
-All nine groups are in the project planning phase and are recruiting students to round out their ABP project teams.
-To join a team, check out the individual project pages for recruitment information!
+To date, the ABP has supported a total of 40 winter, spring, and summer break projects that have taken place in communities from Jordan to Antiga to Louisiana and beyond.
+Spring 2015 trips to Ethiopia, the Bahamas, and Lafayette, Louisiana were a great success!
+Check out more about their trips (and summer trips, too!) on the individual project pages.

 Multiple ways to participate

 - Organize your team's own civic engagement project (for a team or for an individual), deciding what challenges to address, who to work with, and what community to work in.
 NOTE: The ABP will support projects for individuals, but it prioritizes team projects.

 - Join a team and help the organizers shape the experience.

 How does it work?

 Well it isn't too much more complicated than coming up with a civic-engagement idea, submitting a proposal, forming a team, and then preparing for your civic engagement project.
 We'll help you every step of the way including with funding, recruiting a team, and developing your project.

 Now get out there and help change the world!